koelslaw/documentation/topics/rocknsm2-5-0_Pending/CENTOS/sensordeploy.md

 ​
 #### Deployment of Rock across All Machines
 ​
-> NOTE: If not already done then log into every server that rock will be deployed to so that the key can be added to the ssh hosts file.
+> NOTE: If not already done, then log into every server that rock will be deployed so that the key can be added to the ssh hosts file.

 ​
 - Insert the following text into `/etc/rocknsm/host.ini`.
 These will tell the script what to deploy and where